PricingFrontier/py-pricer/scope.md

   - Show intermediate steps in the rating process
   - Basic visualization of pricing components

+### 6. API Integration
+- **FastAPI Implementation**
+  - REST API for programmatic access to pricing functionality
+  - Single quote processing endpoint
+  - Batch processing for multiple quotes
+  - JSON input and output format
+  - Swagger UI for interactive API documentation

+- **API Features**
+  - Input validation using Pydantic models
+  - Consistent pricing with the UI application
+  - Error handling and appropriate HTTP responses
+  - Integration with the existing transformation and rating modules

 ## Implementation Details

 ### Technology Stack